MRezaSafari/Picsart-Interview-Task/README.md

 9. **Support for React Concurrent Mode**: Zustand is designed to work well with React Concurrent Mode (a.k.a.
 React Suspense).
 This allows us to take advantage of React's concurrent rendering capabilities without additional adjustments.
 10. **Small Bundle Size**: Due to its simplicity and focused feature set, Zustand contributes to smaller bundle sizes, which is essential for optimizing application performance.

+## Performance
+1. Using debounce to reduce the api calls to the server
+2. Using useMemo to prevent rerendering lists that does not need to rerender
+3. Customizing image component and use lazy loading and also forcing the width and height to prevent any CLS
+4. Not using unnecessary third-party tools such as axios or lodash to reduce the overhead

 ## 🔥 Improvement Opportunities
 1. Use Linting tools to prevent code mistakes and help new joiners match the code style.